 I play the guitar.
 Within music circles there is the concept of a 3 chord song.
 It is as simple as it gets.
-Can portfolio management be made simple?
+Can DIY portfolio management be made simple?
 The answer is yes!
 3 types of investments can be blended together to make your own portfolio song!

 Before I start, please familiarise yourself with categories of investment types, their own characteristic RRTTLLU as well as RDMILT.
 They need to be integrated into a framework as part of the portfolio management process.
 You concoct your own blend to match the extent of mental freedom required in your portfolio song.